the-anna-project/annad/doc/concept/connection.md

 ---

-###### map input tree ID to input tree coordinates
+###### map information ID to information coordinates
-When having an input tree ID given it's position within the connection space needs to be looked up.
+When having an information ID given it's position within the connection space needs to be looked up.
 Such lookups are necessary when conceptionaly related connections between input trees are required during operations on information level.
 The following key maps an input tree ID to input tree coordinates within the connection space.

 ```
-<prefix>:input-tree-id:input-tree-coordinates:<input-tree-id>    [<x>,<y>,...],[<x>,<y>,...],...
+<prefix>:information-id:information-coordinates:<input-tree-id>    [<x>,<y>,...],[<x>,<y>,...],...
 ```

 ---

-###### map input tree coordinates to input tree ID
+###### map information coordinates to information ID
-When having input tree coordinates given they need to be mapped to their input tree ID.
-Having input tree coordinates indexed as keys enables fast scans when it needs to be found out which input trees are near to the surrounding area of a given input tree within the connection space.
-That way information can be mapped and aligned to matching input trees.
-The following key maps input tree coordinates to it's input tree ID.
+When having information coordinates given they need to be mapped to their information ID.
+Having information coordinates indexed as keys enables fast scans when it needs to be found out which informations are near to the surrounding area of a given information within the connection space.
+That way information can be mapped and aligned to matching information.
+The following key maps information coordinates to it's information ID.

 ```
-<prefix>:input-tree-coordinates:input-tree-id:[<x>,<y>,...],[<x>,<y>,...],...    <input-tree-id>
+<prefix>:information-coordinates:information-id:[<x>,<y>,...],[<x>,<y>,...],...    <information-id>
 ```

 ---